 It really marked a moment in time for me, and the company.
-Paper Leaf started as a two-person graphic design shop 9 years ago, but we’ve slowly and surely shifted our focus and expertise to the digital side of the spectrum.
-While we’ve previously won multiple awards for website design and development in the past (along with innovation awards for weird stuff like tweeting robots), winning an award of this nature – in the Software category – helps cement a position we’ve been moving towards for some time now.
+Paper Leaf started as a two-person graphic design shop back in 2009, but we’ve slowly and surely shifted our focus and expertise to the digital side of the spectrum.
+While we’ve previously won multiple awards for website design and development in the past (along with innovation awards for weird stuff like tweeting robots), and have been named the number 12 agency in Canada by Clutch for our design work, winning an award of this nature – in the Software category – helps cement a position we’ve been moving towards for some time now.
 That position?
 Paper Leaf, as a UX-focused digital product agency capable of delivering not just websites, but award-winning, enterprise-level, mission-critical software for businesses and organizations alike.
 It feels good.

 We’ll whip up a proper case study for our portfolio when we have a moment, but for now, here’s the Cole’s Notes on the project.